UgnilJoZ/minetest-worldmapper/README.md

 | `node_colors`      | [Table][5]  | A mapping from content names to color strings in the same format as `background_color`. |

 ## Current limitations
-* Only sqlite3 and Redis are supported as backend.
+* LevelDB is not supported as backend.
 * Only map chunks with map format version 29 (the current) are supported.
 * No hillshading feature yet.